GitHooksToolbox/block-default-branch-commit-deprecated/README.md

 ```

 > If you see something similar to **fatal: this operation must be run in a work tree** then try the first command instead.

+### Changing the defaults

+By default this script uses ```master``` as the default branch name, but this can be changed in one of 2 ways.

+1. Change the name in the global variable [script](src/block-default-commit#14).
+2. Turn on automatic branch identification. [script](src/block-default-commit#9).

+> Automatic branch identification does result in a short pause while it identifies the default branch from the remote end.

 ## Running multiple scripts